microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/azureadpoptokenauthentication.md

 Namespace: microsoft.graph

-Defines the Proof Of Possession (PoP) token authentication model to authenticate a logic app with a [accessPackageAssignmentRequestWorkflowExtensions](../resources/accessPackageAssignmentRequestWorkflowExtension.md) or a [accessPackageAssignmentWorkflowExtensions](../resources/accessPackageAssignmentWorkflowExtension.md) object.
+Defines the Proof Of Possession (PoP) token authentication model to authenticate a logic app.

 Inherits from [customExtensionAuthenticationConfiguration](../resources/customextensionauthenticationconfiguration.md).